bogumilkorek/laravel-vue-spa-boilerplate/readme.md

 - Proper Vue components tesing

 ## 4. License
-Both personal and commercial use allowed without any restrictions.
+Both personal and commercial use allowed without any restrictions.<br />
-Feel free to ask me any questions.
+Feel free to ask me any questions.<br />
 **Code reviews are always much appreciated :)**